jterrace/js.js/doc/change_notes.rst

   To fix it in the JavaScript directly, you need to assign to the two fields explicelty using HEAP[$addr] = payload and HEAP[$addr + 4] = tag

-* In the TempAllocPolicy custom malloc, remove the JS_UNLIKELY which is translated down to an intrinsic that emscripten does not handle correctly.

-* The C++ is setup so that the stack decreases in size, thus the recursion check compares the current top of the stack with the maximum.
-If the current is greater then we have broken the stack.
-In JS the stack increases size, so the comparison needs to be reversed.
-  ``__ZN13JSCompartment4wrapEP9JSContextPN2JS5ValueE`` in the JS code, and ``jsgc.h`` line 67 in the C++

 * The function _malloc was changed so that the updated stacktop after the allocation aligns with a multiple of 8. i.e,